-23. The Company will not provide the Client with investment advice relating to investments or possible transactions in investments or make investment recommendations of any kind.
+25. The Company does not provide the Client with investment advice relating to investments or possible transactions in investments or make investment recommendations of any kind.

-24. The Company may be required to hold the Client’s money in an account that is segregated from other clients and the Company’s money in accordance with current regulations, but this may not afford complete protection.
+26. The Company is required to hold the Client’s money in an account that is segregated from other clients and the Company’s money in accordance with current regulations, but this may not afford complete protection.
 This notice cannot and does not disclose or explain all of the risks and other significant aspects involved in dealing in all Financial Instrument and investment services.